 - $70 million (California)

-Experts predict that lawsuits will continue to mount against the drug giant.
-Johnson & Johnson is currently valued at over $65 Billion USD.
+Experts predict that lawsuits will continue to mount against the billion-dollar drug giant.

 Baby Powder In The News